 First of all, I think these are curious minds.
 People who think outside the box and perceive different connections with other spheres.
 This is perhaps that artistic facet of the festival – artists find new technologies as a medium by which they can deliver new experience other than traditional media.
 A good example is the new media territory.
 In my view, the subject of artificial intelligence is something that everyone should be interested in – a question of the future.
 Curiosity can prepare us for the surprises that the next era may bring.

-Filip is even cooler for real.
-You have the opportunity to hear what he’s got to say during the next week.
-Book your tickets to Art & Tech Days 2018 today.
-Now.
-It was too late yesterday.
+You have the opportunity to hear what Filip has got to say during Art & Tech Days 2018.